 An application using CAS must keep its service registration up to date.
 This includes removing destination URLs that are no longer in use and keeping service contacts current.
 When an application is retired, a request must be made to de-register its CAS service.

 Applications that use CAS must follow the University's Acceptable Use Policy.
 An application in violation of this policy may have its service registration disabled.

-SSO allows a user who has established a CAS session to authenticate to any SSO-enabled CAS service without having to re-enter a UNI and password, for as long as the session is valid.
-This is a service opt-in feature, meaning that it only works among services that have it enabled.
+SSO allows a user who has established a CAS session to authenticate to any SSO-enabled CAS service without having to re-enter a UNI and password (plus additional factors if appropriate), for as long as the session is valid.
+This is a feature that a service opts into, meaning that it only works among services that have it enabled.
 Authentication for services that have not enabled SSO still requires a login with a UNI and password even if a valid SSO session exists for that UNI.
 A CAS SSO session is valid for a maximum of 60 minutes or 15 minutes of inactivity, whichever occurs first.
 In this context, activity means a request for a CAS service ticket, not user entry of keystrokes or mouse clicks.
 After an SSO session has expired, the next time an application asks CAS to authenticate the user, the user will be required to enter a UNI and password.

 When a user logs in, CAS sets a cookie that provides a reference to the CAS SSO session.
 The cookie is scoped to the CAS hostname and application path.
 As a result, the corresponding SSO session is limited to the user agent and CAS.
 It is not shared across multiple user agents (e.g., between Firefox and Chrome).